icamplis/GutGui/README.md

 You can see the progress of the calculations in the logs.

 **Currently, it's not advisable to run more than ~10 data cube directories at a time.**

+If the program hangs or bugs out, press `Ctrl-C` in the console to shut it down.